jleonoras/bedrock-server-oracle/README.md

 ### 🔁 Auto-Start on Reboot

-The install.sh script adds the following to your crontab:
+The installer adds this to crontab:

 ```bash
 @reboot screen -dmS bedrock $HOME/Minecraft/bedrock-server-oracle/start.sh